 Intimacy and Heart Disease: Talking with Your Partner

-An intimate relationship is built on being able to share feelings.
-The stress and worry of a heart attack or surgery can upset this closeness.
-It can even cause sexual problems that weren’t there before.
+An intimate relationship is built on the ability to share feelings, honestly and openly in a supportive environment.
+This can be a problem for people who have found out that they have a heart problem.
+It is normal for the stress and worry of your heart problem to upset this closeness.
+It can even cause sexual problems or tension that didn't previously exist.
+Ask your doctor when it is appropriate for you to resume sexual activity.
 Talking honestly with your partner is the first step to rebuilding intimacy.
 The tips below can help you get started.

 You and your partner may find it hard to talk about feelings.
 Or you may not be able to understand each other's feelings.
 That's when another person can help.

-Try talking together with a doctor, nurse, or counselor.
-Or you might want to join a cardiac support group or talk with a friend or a minister, priest, or rabbi.
+- Try talking together with a doctor, nurse, or counselor.
+Or you might want to join a cardiac support group or talk with a friend.

-If you feel depressed or have no desire for sex, talk to your doctor.
-Your medications may be affecting your desire or your ability to have sex.
+- If you feel depressed or have no desire for sex, talk to your doctor.
+Your medicines may be affecting your desire or your ability to have sex.